teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB752.
+Plugin API v3 remains experimental in MB753.
 Packages are discoverable and explicitly loadable, but never activate at startup.
-MB752 adds explicit, per-resource and per-channel manual quarantine on top of MB751's bounded failure evidence.
-It adds no automatic remediation and exposes no exception text, configuration value, database handle or arbitrary SQL.
+MB753 adds a detached caller principal and a separate, core-owned quote-write gate.
+No package uses that gate yet.
+It adds no automatic remediation and exposes no exception text, configuration value, mutable user object, database handle or arbitrary SQL.

 ## Package layout